anthgrim/BadBank/README.md

 Bad Bank is the Capstone Project for Module 2 in the MIT - Fullstack Development with MERN.
 It is called Bad Bank due to the users data exposured in the UI (intentionally).

-It consists of a simple React application where the student apply concepts such as hooks, context, routing, and form validations.
+It consists of a simple React application where the students apply concepts such as hooks, context, routing, and form validations.
 As well, for the first attempt from the students to deploy a React application using AWS S3 Buckets.

 ### How to Run